py5coding/py5book/integrations/custom_integrations.md

 The last step is to register the pair of functions with py5.
-After registering, when the [](/reference/sketch_convert_image) method is called, it will use the conversion function we wrote to convert PIL Image objects.
+After registering, when the [](/reference/sketch_convert_image) method is called, it will use this new conversion function we wrote to convert PIL Image objects.

 ```{code-cell} ipython3
 ---